Marin Bikes (x10) Review Summary (Quick Stats)

 For the past three decades, Marin has been at the forefront of developing reliable mountain bikes.
 While their fame is mostly in MTB’s, they recently expanded across the line.

 They now produce some of the most exciting commuter bikes, city, gravel, adventure, and hybrid bikes, including new mountain e-bike options, as well as a growing line of touring, adventure, touring, and “beyond road” bikes like the Gestalt X11.
+They also do range of cruiser bikes.

 Where Are Marin Bikes Made?